 13 – Terraria

-Terraria is a 2D sandbox game featuring procedurally generated worlds, but it does have a number of elements in common with Harvest Moon.
+Terraria is a cross platform 2D sandbox game featuring procedurally generated worlds, but it does have a number of elements in common with Harvest Moon.
 Terraria encourages you to explore its environments, while you mine precious resources and try to survive the wrath of dangerous creatures.
 This extremely popular offering features both single-player and multiplayer gameplay.

 Terraria is easily recognizable for its 2D sprite tile-based graphical style that reminds you of games from the 16-bit era.
 It is the kind of game that rewards adventurists and provides them with unending content to sink their teeth into.
 It’s also very widely available, as you can play it on any platform you can think of.
 Moreover, a Google Stadia version is on the cards for later this year.

 Download : ($9.99)